How to Stay Radiant as the Season Changes

 It’s not uncommon to see an increase in acne, breakouts, skin sensitivity, and dryness during this time.
-Our skin changes every day based on our lifestyle and our environment, so it makes sense that a shift in seasons could affect it.
-This is just another example of how our skin and its needs are dynamic and not tied to being one, static skin type.
+Our skin changes every day based on our lifestyle and our environment, so it makes sense that a shift in seasons could affect your glow.
+This is just another example of how our skin and its needs are dynamic and not tied to being one, static skin type!

 And while changing skin needs may be unavoidable, having healthy and nourished skin shouldn’t be impossible!
 Here are some Fall skincare tips for staying radiant even as the season changes.

 Why does a change in season affect your skin?

 To explain why seasonal changes affect the skin we need to understand the importance of our skin barrier.
 The skin barrier is the outermost layer of your skin, acting as a protective shield against harmful elements, while locking in moisture.
 Damage to the skin barrier occurs when there is a loss of moisture or nutrients, creating cracks which allow irritants to penetrate the skin barrier.

 A healthy skin barrier looks like a smooth, clear, even complexion.
 A damaged skin barrier can result in breakouts, dryness, tightness, redness, irritation, rashes, broken capillaries, and other symptoms that can often be attributed to having sensitive skin.